 See for yourself

-- Cahokia Mounds is the largest pre-European settlement in North America.
-Watch an animated video about life in Cahokia, City of the Sun
+- Cahokia Mounds is the largest pre-European settlement in North America

-- The National Museum of the American Indian in Washington DC offers wonderful resources about Native American traditions and history.
-Explore the collections online and play Infinity of Nations: Culture quest
+- The National Museum of the American Indian in Washington DC offers wonderful resources about Native American traditions and history and you can explore the collections online and see the art of the Infinity of Nations